 During my youth, I witnessed the opening of three major shopping malls, saw others morph from their original state and watched as even more that I grew up with fade away as a child grew up in an era of unparalleled overall growth and prosperity.
 With this, I still watched with a bit of sadness as I saw many, many stores I grew up with suddenly disappear forever.
-Richway, Big Star, Eckerd Drugs and many other staples of my youth are now long gone.
+Richway, Big Star, Sky City, Eckerd Drugs, Media Play, and many other staples of my youth are now long gone.
 Seeing all this change and watching as the places that were almost like a second home fade away inspired me to contribute to the original Deadmalls.com and later to start this site hoping to chronicle and preserve the memories of all of these places whether existing or gone.

 When I started my blog, I did not expect it to grow to the size it is today.
 My first posts were a local affair at best, and it seemed to be a lot of work at first.
 I had previously started the blog as sort of an extension of what I entitled the "Rich's Project" where I went and captured images of Rich's stores prior to the changeover in early 2005.
-My first post covering a shopping center completely outside of Georgia came in September 2006 when I covered Village Mall in Cleveland, TN.
+My first post covering a shopping center completely outside of Georgia came in September 2006 when I covered the former Village Mall in Cleveland, TN.
 The intent of the original blog was to cover Georgia and areas outside of Georgia intrinsically tied to Atlanta such as the expanse of the Rich's department store chain in Alabama and South Carolina.